ntswambeni/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script changes the directory to the user home directory
 ##3-listfiles
 This script prints the files and directories contained in the current directory in long format
+##4-listmorefiles
+This script prints the files and directories contained in the current directory in long format including the hidden files
+##5-listfilesdigitonly
+This script prints the files and directories contained in the current directory in long format including the hidden files and with user and group IDs displayed numerically